Evaluation Assurance Level

 Software designed to ensure the confidentiality of data by encrypting it when at rest.

-End-of-support refers to a situation in which a company ceases support for a product or service.
-This is typically applied to hardware and software products when a company releases a new version and ends support for previous versions.
+When a company ceases support for a product or service.
+This is typically applied to hardware and software products when a company releases a new version and ends support for certain previous versions.

 An approach to work in which employees can do their jobs from anywhere using a variety of devices and applications.